 At times, traveling wasn’t easy.
 My wheelchair charger blew up (literally – sparks were flying) in Europe, I got trapped on a burning bus once, and I’ve even been attacked by a hippo in South Africa.
 Despite these crazy travel experiences, I have learned a lot and had the time of my life along the way.

-In 2017, I won the prestigious Lowell Thomas Award for Best Travel Blog, I was named the 2018 Person of the Year by New Mobility Magazine, and I have won 3 Webby Awards for Best Personal Blog/Website.
-Over the years, I’ve also been featured on Travel Channel, CBS News, Lonely Planet, in the Los Angeles Times, and many more (to see the full list of where I’ve been featured, click here).
+I am a 2-time Lowell Thomas Award winner for Best Travel Blog, I was named the 2018 Person of the Year by New Mobility Magazine, and I have won 3 Webby Awards for Best Personal Blog/Website.
+Over the years, I’ve also been featured on Travel Channel, CBS News, National Geographic, Forbes, Lonely Planet, in the Los Angeles Times, and many more (to see the full list of where I’ve been featured, click here).
 I also frequently speak about accessible travel at conferences around the world.
 Needless to say, it’s been a whirlwind past few years and more than I could have ever imagined.

 I hope that you enjoy this blog and if you have any questions for me, feel free to get in touch via the Contact page, send me a message on Facebook, or tweet me.

 wheelchair travel wheelchair travel wheelchair travel wheelchair travel